 New Mexico Junior College Nursing Program offers a two-year registered nursing education program with a LPN option.
-The mission of the nursing program is to facilitate the acquisition of knowledge and skills required by entry level nurses to give direct patient care in a variety of health care settings.
+The mission of the Nursing Program is to promote success through learning by facilitating the acquisition of knowledge and skills required by entry level nurses to give direct patient care in a variety of health care settings.
 The curriculum includes classroom, laboratory, and supervised clinical instruction.